Review of “Law of Devotion”

 - What are the boundaries?

-Never would I have imagined that the things I wanted to improve in my life was actually being affected by my intellect.
+Never would I have imagined that the things I wanted to improve in my life were actually being affected by my intellect.

 So, I decided to work on it with my therapist.